harmonoid/harmonoid/README.md

 As of now, the project contains **OVER 10K LINES OF CODE**.

 Recently, it is migrated to use [Provider](https://github.com/rrousselGit/provider) for its state management.
-At few, places `StatefulWidgets` are still present.
+At few, places `StatefulWidget`s are still present.

 The project supports sorting of music based on media metadata tags & native playback directly from file explorer etc. The whole user interface strictly follows the material design guidelines.